QuantEcon/python_lecture_sandpit/source/rst/likelihood_ratio_process.rst

     plt.legend()
     plt.show()

-Notice that the threshold :math:`c` uniquely pins down the probabilities of both types of error.
+Notice that the threshold :math:`c` uniquely pins down  probabilities of both types of error.

-If we now free :math:`c` and move it, we would sweep out the probability of detection as a function of the probability of false alarm.
+If we now free up :math:`c` and move it, we will sweep out the probability of detection as a function of the probability of false alarm.

 This produces what is called a `receiver operating characteristic